Visitor's Guide To The Victoria and Albert Museum in London. 5000 years of decorative arts from Europe, Asia, North America and Africa.

 Tel: +44 (0) 20 7942 2000

 The V&A does not have its own car park.
 Unfortunately there are few car parking options in the area surrounding the museum.
 In general, when it comes to getting around London, it is better to use public transport where possible.
 Parking in central London can be scarce and driving through London there is often lots of traffic.
-However, if you do need to drive to the V&A museum, the museum recommend that you use this website closer to the time of your visit to find out what parking will be available in the area whilst you are there.

 The Victoria and Albert museums is constantly offering imaginative exhibitions and special events.
 Whether you come for one hour or one day you will be entertained.
 You could dash between the rooms soaking up the generous helpings of art and design or you could bask in the sunshine in the garden area.
 If you are in search of a chance to immerse yourself in culture in the capital, in a magnificent British Victorian building the V&A is the perfect place to start.